Home Entrepreneurship The Dark Side of Entrepreneurship

 Hello, Entrepreneurship!
 Your fanboy has decided to come on board.

-A few months into my first venture, and the charm had weaned off.
+A few months into my first venture, the charm had weaned off.

-This was nothing near to what I read in newspapers and what I heard from my friend.
+This was nothing near what I read in newspapers and heard from my friend.

 Everyone said, “There is nothing like Entrepreneurship.”
-I didn’t realize the meaning in “between the lines.”
+I didn’t realise the meaning of “between the lines.”

 And it hit me hard.